wiml/nim-asyncmysql/README.md

 The protocol allows streaming large values to the server (if, for example, you are inserting a large BLOB) and this could be implemented elegantly as parameter that lazily generates strings.

+Cursors, FETCH, and the like are not implemented.

 [nimlang]: http://nim-lang.org/